 Multi-dimensional Measurement of Militarization (PILOT PROJECT)

-Militarisation seems to be the defining Zeitgeist of the new 'post-post-Cold War era'.
-Despite a rich tradition of research, the volume of cross-national empirical research on militarization—and thus our knowledge of the causes and consequences of the phenomenon—remains thin.
+It can be argued that militarisation is the defining Zeitgeist of the new 'post-post-Cold War era'.
+Despite a rich tradition of research, the volume of cross-national empirical research on militarisation—and thus our knowledge of the causes and consequences of the phenomenon—remains thin.

 This project aims to address this gap by:

-• Developing a multi-dimensional concept of militarization, covering the material as well as the political and social dimensions; and
+• Developing a multi-dimensional concept of militarisation, covering the material and the political and social dimensions; and

 • Compiling a first Global Dataset on Multi-dimensional Measures of Militarization (M3), providing data on these three dimensions and covering the post-Cold-War period (1990–2020) and at least 150 countries.

 The project team will publish a codebook containing information about each of the variables in the dataset.
-We will also submit a research proposal for a follow-up project to the German Research Foundation (DFG) by the end of 2023.
+Furthermore, we will submit a research proposal for a follow-up project to the German Research Foundation (DFG) by the end of 2023.
 This proposal will aim to further expand the dataset and use the data for comparative research.
-We aim to gain new insights into the relationship between the different dimensions of militarisation and their impact on regime stability, internal security, and development.
+The objective is to gain new insights into the relationship between the different dimensions of militarisation and their impact on regime stability, internal security and development.

 Project Team